 Most people seem to think that tandoori is a recipe.
 Like many of the world's great dishes, this is actually a cooking method that has become synonymous with the food that is prepared.
-Put simply tandoori is a marinated meat cooked over an intense fire in a tandoor.
-A tandoor is a clay oven in which a hot fire is built.
-Marinated meats are lowered into the oven on long metal skewers and cooked in this smoky and extremely hot environment until done.
+Put simply, tandoori involves marinated meat being cooked over an intense fire in a tandoor, a clay oven.
+The meat is lowered into the oven on long metal skewers and cooked in this smoky and extremely hot environment until done.

-As I said, a tandoor is a clay oven, in fact it is basically little more than a very large play pot, large enough to hold a good-sized fire and then all the food that gets placed in it.
+The size of a tandoor is basically little more than a very large clay pot.
 Typically a tandoor is dug into the ground or built into an enclosure.
 The real secret is that heat can only escape it through the top.
-The direct heat of the fire is reflected by the ceramic sides intensifying the heat and creating a cooking environment that easily reaches 500 degrees F. It is buried or enclosed to hold in the heat and to keep anyone from coming in contact with the outside surface.
+The direct heat of the fire is reflected by the ceramic sides intensifying the heat and creating a cooking environment that easily reaches 500 F. It is buried or enclosed to hold in the heat and to keep anyone from coming in contact with the outside surface.

-The marinade used in most any tandoori dish starts with yogurt.
-While this might sound a little strange this is actually perfect for marinating meats because it has a natural acidity and it is thick so it holds to the meat well and keeps the herbs and spices in place.
+The marinade used in most any tandoori dish starts with yogurt, which is perfect for marinating meats because it has a natural acidity.
+Plus, its thickness holds to the meat well and keeps the herbs and spices in place.
 The flavor of the yogurt (always plain) is so mild you typically don't even taste it.
-If you choose not to use yogurt in your marinade that's fine too, just make sure that you work the spices into the meat to get as much flavor as possible.
+If you choose not to use yogurt in your marinade, that's fine too; just make sure that you work the spices into the meat to get as much flavor as possible.

 In addition, to the colors provided by the spices, tandoori is also flavored traditionally with ginger, garlic, coriander powder, cayenne pepper, and garam masala.
-Garam masala is a combination of roasted and ground cardamom, cumin, cinnamon, cloves, nutmeg and black pepper.
-This spice mixture is great on practically anything because it imparts a mellow but savory flavor to whatever you use it on.
-You adjust the heat of your tandoori dish by adding more or less cayenne pepper.
+Garam masala is a combination of roasted and ground cardamom, cumin, cinnamon, cloves, nutmeg, and black pepper.
+This spice mixture is great on practically anything because it imparts a mellow but savory flavor to whatever you apply it.
+You can adjust the heat of your tandoori dish by adding more or less cayenne pepper.

-So, after you have combined your spices and yogurt, got the right color and heat, baste it over your meat.
-You want meats to sit in this thick marinade for several hours to absorb the flavors.
+So, after you have combined your spices and yogurt and got the right color and heat, baste it over your meat.
+You want your meat to sit in this thick marinade for several hours to absorb the flavors.
 Now you are ready to hit the grill.
-Remember that tandoori is cooked at very high temperatures and while you probably don't have a tandoor in the backyard your grill will do the job perfectly.
+Remember that tandoori is cooked at very high temperatures—while you probably don't have a tandoor in the backyard, your grill will do the job perfectly.
 Get your grill as hot as you can and keep it closed as much as possible.
 You want to start out at a high temperature and keep it that way.
-Lift the lid only long enough to get the meat on the grill and to keep a close enough eye out to prevent burning.
+Lift the lid only long enough to get the meat on the grill and to keep a close enough eye on things to prevent burning.